 On the MMT layer, we hear a single C1-chord warping over and over before finally resolving back onto a consonant shape.
 But, every time the C1-chord warps, it does so onto a new MT: first onto F, then onto A, then D, then G, then back onto C. The harmony is constantly transforming and renewing into different tone-like shapes, but these shapes are always heard against the backdrop of C1’s Harmonic Series.
 Every sub-tone stands both in relation to its own tonal cell, and to the broader C1-structure which encompasses the whole of the Harmony.

-Now, there is probably a reader or two who, being overwhelmed by the new , is now absolutely sure that I am jumping through mental hoops in order to justify the conclusions which I established in the last blogpost, and that this “meta-meta-tonal” layer is total cope.
+Now, there is probably a reader or two who is now absolutely sure that I am jumping through mental hoops in order to justify the conclusions which I established in the last blogpost, and that this “meta-meta-tonal” layer is fake and imaginary cope.
 To counter such readers, I would first point out that the progression never feels fully resolved up until the final chord, when the MT matches the MMT.
 Second, observe how it sounds when the ST1 of the MMT layer, C1, is sounded throughout the whole progression:

 The C1-tone doesn’t clash with the progression as you might expect it to; rather, it seems to form a perfectly solid foundation upon which the upper-chords dance.
-This is because C1 is the ST1 of our MMT.
-By playing it underneath the progression, we are just blatantly affirming what is already instinctively imagined by the listener.
+Why does the C1 work so well?
+It is because, underneath this progression's moving surface, beneath all of its embellishments and double-meanings and melodic sub-tones, it is still just a DRONE at the pitch of C1!
+Every harmonic movement is just a dance around the harmonic core of C1.
+By playing the C1 out loud, we are just blatantly affirming this harmonic core; we are only playing out loud the pitch which is already unconsciously imagined by the listener.